ekoputrapratama/flutter_android_native/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-## NOTE

-if there is any error in SharedPreference kill the man who distrubing at night
-- this man show up at 25 march, 6 april around 1:00am-2:30am

 ## Common Issue

 - on some device or probably some custom rom, i can't enable accessibilty service for 3rd party app cuz it doesn't show up in accessibility service setting.